sortecoevo/sortee/content/people.md

 ### Conference Committee

 The Conference committee organizes the virtual SORTEE Conference, which will be held in October.
 If you have the capacity to donate time and/or money to organising the conference, please email the Committee Chair [Matthieu Paquet](mailto:matthieu.paquet@outlook.com).
-&nbsp;

 Current members are:
-&nbsp;

 [Matthieu Paquet](mailto:matthieu.paquet@outlook.com)	**(Chair)**
 Edward Ivimey-Cook	(Past Chair)